 - ⚠ Be very careful handling the display-it's big, heavy, and made of glass.
 The display has fragile edges.
 Avoid lifting the display by the corners. - Lift the display up from the frame and remove it from the iMac.
 Lay the display face down on a flat, soft surface. - It may be necessary to slowly lift from one side, to peel against the remaining adhesive. - After the adhesive is cut, it cannot be used to re-seal the display in place.
-Follow this guide when your repair is complete to replace the adhesive strips that secure the display to the rear enclosure.
+Follow the adhesive replacement guide for your model when your repair is complete to replace the adhesive strips that secure the display to the rear enclosure.